rotheconrad/HeatSeq/README.md

 ## Mash

 This option takes the output from Mash.
-It alters the value range for hierarchical clustering and the heatmap.
+It alters the value range for hierarchical clustering and the heatmap to fit 0-1.

 ```bash
 python HeatSeq.py -i files/06_example_mash_allV.tsv -o tests/06_example_MASH -dtype Mash -user 0.6 0.8 1.0
 ```

 ## Simka

+This option takes the output from Simka.
+It alters the value range for hierarchical clustering and the heatmap to fit 0-1.

 ```bash
 python HeatSeq.py -i files/07_example_simka_allV.txt -o tests/07_example_SIMKA -dtype Simka -user 0.5 0.7 0.9